top of page

 A combination of ‘E’ and ‘B’ flute offering good strength and printability due to the E flute, also taking up less storage space than ‘BC’.
 The flute has good strength as a packing box.

-FLUTE THICKNESS-1.jpg
+FLUTE THICKNESS

 E-Flute